dwRchyngqxs/dwRchyngqxs.github.io/index.rst

 Second, the reduced terms are tested for immediate convertibility.
 If immediate convertibility did not decide then either
 * the head of both terms are stuck: the algorithm is applied recursively on all subterms which prevented decidability of the immediate convertibility;
-* the head of only one of the term is not stuck: that head is delta reduced and the algorithm is reapplied on the obtained terms;
+* the head of only one of the term is not stuck: that term is put in whnf (with delta) and the algorithm is reapplied on the obtained terms;
 * the head of both terms aren't stuck and they are different global names: an oracle decides which head to delta reduce then the algorithm is reapplied on the obtained terms;
 * the head of both terms aren't stuck and they are the same global name: do as if both head were stuck, and if any of the subterm is not convertible then do as if both head aren't the same global;